roronyc19/Python-DCF/README.md

 ## 3.)
 Once satisfied with assumptions, navigate to "cashflowmaker.py"

 ### * Once again, ensure the "company" variable matches the company ticker you want the DCF for
+### * Run the file and find the final output in an excel file named '{ticker} Cash Flow.xlsx'

+Hope this helps.
+Enjoy!